In the United States, anxiety is the most common mental health disorder.

 It might be the medications they’re on, other disorders they may have, or because they’ve felt these feelings for so long, they begin to think they’re completely normal.

 When people experience anxiety, it is the body’s way of dealing with dangerous or strange situations.

 When someone experiences anxiety, feelings such as worry, fear, or nervousness can occur.

 However, if anxiety interferes with normal daily activities and routines, it may indicate a disorder.

 Signs and Triggers of Anxiety

-Each type of anxiety can have its own set of triggers as well as signs and symptoms.
+Each type of anxiety can have its own triggers, signs, and symptoms.
 Learning these allows you to help identify what type of anxiety your senior loved one may have.
-Anxiety can be the result of chronic grief, excessive caffeine intake, other illnesses like dementia, and stress.
+For example, anxiety can result from chronic grief, excessive caffeine intake, other illnesses like dementia, and stress.

 Types of Anxiety In Seniors

 There are several types of anxiety disorders.